GuilhE/KMP-ComposeUIViewController/README.md

 > 2. Run `./gradlew clean --no-build-cache`.

 ### SPM support - experimental
-With Swift Export enabled, the SPM export mode generates a local Swift Package with the generated `UIViewControllerRepresentable` files.
+The SPM export mode works with both **Swift Export** and **ObjC Export** .
+It generates a local Swift Package with the generated `UIViewControllerRepresentable` files, replacing the `xcodeproj` gem approach.
 Enable it in the `ComposeUiViewController` block:

 ```kotlin
 ComposeUiViewController {